Next: , Up: (dir)

 Metadata like file name and file size must be always protected in an archive format because of the adverse effects of undetected corruption in them, potentially much worse that undetected corruption in the data.
 Even more so in the case of pax because the amount of metadata it stores is potentially large, making undetected corruption and archiver misbehavior more probable.

-Headers and metadata must be protected separately from data because the integrity checking of lzip may not be able to detect the corruption before the metadata has been used, for example, to create a new file in the wrong place.
+Headers and metadata must be protected separately from data because the integrity checking of lzip may not be able to detect the corruption before the metadata have been used, for example, to create a new file in the wrong place.

 Because of the above, tarlz protects the extended records with a Cyclic Redundancy Check (CRC) in a way compatible with standard tar tools.
 See key_crc32.